 3. Enables Staff to be More Focused and Efficient

 Now more than ever we are sensitive to the massive burden on healthcare workers.
 If we can find our way without having to ask for directions, that’s one less thing some overworked orderly has to do.
-For hospital staff, fewer interruptions mean greater focus, and greater focus means greater efficiency.
+For hospital staff, fewer interruptions mean greater focus and greater focus means greater efficiency.
 Staff is happier and more productive, and this ultimately improves the patient experience as well.

-4. Reduces congestion, Improves Traffic Flow, and Raises the Vibration
+4. Reduces Congestion, Improves Traffic Flow, and Raises the Vibration

-This benefit is closely tied to point 1 because reduced congestion and improved traffic flow contribute to a less stressful experience for the living beings in an enclosed space.
+This benefit is closely tied to point 1 because reduced congestion and improved traffic flow contribute to a less stressful experience for living beings in an enclosed space.
 From the standpoint of facilities management, better traffic flow is a Holy Grail, no matter the nature of the venue.

 5. Increases Trust, Satisfaction, and Brand Identity

 Now we’re getting into a more subtle realm of modern wayfinding in healthcare facilities, and an important one for hospital management.
 Besides the immediate effect of reducing stress and frustration, wayfinding technology in healthcare can have the lingering effect of boosting trust.
 The fact that management cared enough to make it easy for you to find your sister, find your surgeon, or find a Starbucks is not lost on people.
 This sort of positive impression translates to satisfaction, which leads to increased trust on the part of patients and visitors.

 In the competitive acute-care market, an indoor navigation system that sorts out the difficulties between spaces and the people in them is an opportunity for a healthcare facility to stand out in the area of user experience.
 Ultimately, it’s a value proposition that can culminate in loyalty.